tvjames/README/README.md

 ### Goals and Support

 _What makes 1:1s the most valuable for you?_

+The time put aside to listen to the people I work closely with.
+Getting to know them as people and not just as others that occupy a desk in the same place we work.

 _What are your goals for this year?
 And for the next 3 months?_